naxelauk/abcgames-code-of-conduct/README.md

 This repository holds the canonical version of the ABC Games Code of Conduct.

+ - A code of conduct for attendees and staff to read and follow
+ - A set of procedures for organising staff to read and follow
+ - A short procedure for attendees to follow if there are any p

 It was originally written for the software developers (namely PyCon US) and modified to suit our style of events..

 No changes are final until approved by the active Organiser Staff.